 2. Adolescents have not achieved full brain development.

-The brain doesn’t finish fully maturing until a person is in the early- to mid-20s.
+The brain doesn’t finish maturing until a person is in the early- to mid-20s.
 Important white matter tracts, the brain’s information highways, are among the last areas to develop.
 As a result, adolescents are drawn to risky behaviors and have difficulty controlling their impulses.
-Trying prescription drugs may seem like a fun idea, and teens often cannot comprehend the serious consequences that result from drug addiction, including progression to more serious drugs like heroin.
+Trying prescription drugs may seem like a fun idea, and teens often cannot comprehend the serious consequences of drug addiction, including progression to more serious drugs like heroin.

 3. Social pressure from peers.

 With approximately 1 in 10 high school seniors using prescription drugs non-medically, chances are your teen knows someone who has tried using Vicodin or Percocet to get high.
 Peer pressure can be a powerful force in a teenager’s life, and some adolescents try pain pills for the first time because a friend offers them.
-Attending parties may be particularly dangerous, as some adolescents use alcohol and prescription painkillers at the same time, which can have serious medical effects.
+Attending parties may be particularly dangerous, as some adolescents simultaneously use alcohol and prescription painkillers, which can have serious medical effects.

 4. Family conflict and broken homes.